Did you know?

-WE ARE MAKING A DIFFERENCEWe prevent cigarette butt pollution by installing ashcans throughout San Diego County, which has produced an approximate 65% reduction in cigarette butt litter in those areas.
+We prevent cigarette butt pollution by installing ashcans throughout San Diego County, which has produced an approximate 65% reduction in cigarette butt litter in those areas.
 We also distribute pocket ashtrays to smokers.
-Finally, we raising community awareness through events like our annual Hold On To Your Butt Day, and advocate for stronger law enforcement of litter laws.
+Finally, we raise community awareness through events like our annual Hold On To Your Butt Day, and advocate for stronger law enforcement of litter laws.

 WHAT WE DO